jdalrymple/node-hg-plus/README.md

 ### Hg.gitify([options], [done])

-Create a git copy of this repository
+Create a git copy of this repository using the [gitifyhg](https://github.com/buchuki/gitifyhg) python package

 **Options:**
 >{Object} [options]